rahmabinth/education/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This repository consists of a reproduction of the paper, "Why Does Education Reduce Crime" by Brian Bell, Rui Costa and Stephen Machin.

+## Data

+This repository consists of only the raw data that we used for the our reproduction.
+The complete raw data, full text of the paper, appendix and reproduction package can be found at this website, https://www.journals.uchicago.edu/doi/full/10.1086/717895#_i38.
+To access the complete paper, you will need to log in through your institution, purchase a subscription, or purchase the article alone.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from the reproduction package provided by the original authors.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to install packages, simulate, download, clean, and test the data, as well as the code for the replication of figures.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+ChatGPT 3.5 was used to understand how to display multiple figures in a panel view, to show as one figure.
+It was also used to make the abstract short and concise.
+The entire chat history is available in other/llms/usage.txt.